Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### Initializing Devices

-Now that the architecture and all platforms have been instantiated, we can now define the abstract devices which act as proxies for the real devices by defining how certain actions will be translated to pin commands that will be handled by the underlying abract pins in the Abstract-Physical Association.
+Now that the architecture and all platforms have been instantiated, we can now define the abstract devices which act as proxies for the real devices by defining how certain actions will be translated to pin commands that will be handled by the underlying abstract pins in the Abstract-Physical Association.

 ```
     val SM: StepperMotor = StepperMotor(60, 4, SMn1, SMn2, SMn3, SMn4)